 Lee adjusted her music, adding tunes by more contemporary songwriters like Paul Simon and Randy Newman.
 She was still doing her signature tunes like the crackling sexual “Fever,” one of her biggest hits, and Leiber and Stoller’s “I’m a Woman” (their answer to Muddy Waters and Bo Diddley’s “I’m a Man”).
 She also did her big hits from the Goodman era but wanted desperately to attract younger listeners.
 She could not do what Davis did in changing her clothes.
 (As a middle-aged woman she would have looked ridiculous dressing like a teenybopper.
 Some of her critics thought she looked ridiculous enough in her gowns.)
 She could not play in rock venues not only because of her look and her music, despite the updates, but because her band in the 1960s was simply too big and her show too complicated; the lighting alone for her stage act was as complex as that of a Broadway show.
 She was, unlike Davis, stuck with her old audience, which did not care for any modernizing, while being unable to reach young people who thought she was their mothers’ idol.
 In part, this happened to her because she was a singer, not an instrumentalist like Davis.
 In part, it happened because she was a woman and he was a man and our society will accept a middle-aged man faking youth more readily than a middle-aged woman because we are less judgmental about a middle-aged man’s looks.
 But Lee was undaunted, despite her mountain of insecurities and sheer craziness.
 She continued to be engaging, at times challenging, and made remarkably sophisticated music well into the 1980s.
 She refused utterly to be an oldies act.

-Both Gavin’s and Richmond’s biographies are important works about a stunning, stubborn, flawed, neurotic, self-destructive yet resilient, 20th century artist and both, although they tell the same story (and many of the same stories), should be read as complementary texts.
+Both Gavin’s and Richmond’s biographies are important works about a stunning, stubborn, flawed, neurotic, self-destructive yet resilient, twentieth-century artist and both, although they tell the same story (and many of the same stories), should be read as complementary texts.
 (Lee died of a heart attack in 2002.)
 I do not agree with Gavin’s tendency to paint a Norma Desmond-esque picture of Lee, as she grew older.
 What is remarkable about Lee is how much, despite her enormous fear that she indeed was becoming a bonkers, zoned out, bed-bound egomaniac, she fought against being the fade-out on Sunset Boulevard.

 The failed marriages (there were four and three were particularly irrational), the facelifts, her failure at being a mother (she spent her life being the breadwinner, as she angrily tells her daughter), her fight to retain her commercial viability in the sleazy world of commercial popular music, all of this took a toll.
 But it is a mistake to see her, as she neared her end, as the mad hag in the bedroom, covered with blankets, with a mind beclouded by fantasies.
 She may not have succeeded as well as she would have liked against that end, but there was something both heroic and inspiring in her struggle, in her persistent belief in her artistry, which won her the worship of every serious woman singer who came after, from Petula Clark and Joni Mitchell and Carly Simon to Bette Midler and Jane Monheit and Dee Dee Bridgewater.
 She never thought in any Norma Desmond-like way that popular music had gotten too small for her.
 Rather she became frustrated that the world came to see less and less the multitude of popular music that she contained, and that she was striving to get even more of.
 No song captured her existential fright and fight better than her last hit single, Stroller and Lieber’s ironic homage to the futility of life, “Is That All There Is?”